-- Query Advisors – missing index recommendations, significant wait types, unusual usage patterns (periods with high executions), missing where clauses, full table scans, etc.
+- Query Advisors – missing index recommendations (clustered, non clustered or covering indexes), significant wait types, unusual usage patterns (periods with high executions), missing where clauses, full table scans, etc.

 - Table Tuning Advisors – indicates that this query was causing inefficient workload against one or more table (more on this in a bit).

 If the query itself didn’t change, yet is accruing more wait time, then one of the other sections provided in this view can help answer why, such as: